Vagas-Castron/Online_Examination_System-Frontend/README.md

+**Project:** This is a simple front-end application for creating and perform examination in which examiner and examinee interact through questions

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.